traefik/traefik/docs/content/routing/services/index.md

 !!! info "Supported Providers"

-    This strategy can be defined currently with the [File](../../providers/file.md).
+    This strategy can be defined currently only with the [File](../../providers/file.md).

 ```yaml tab="YAML"
 ## Dynamic configuration